-As a Rotary-affiliated NGO (non-government organization), ShelterBox can and often does react quickly and effectively with targeted deliveries of relief equipment to victims of earthquakes, floods, tornadoes, hurricanes, and even the displacement caused by war and terrorism.
+As a Rotary-affiliated NGO (non-government organization), ShelterBox can and does react quickly and effectively with targeted deliveries of relief equipment to victims of earthquakes, floods, tornadoes, hurricanes, and even displacements caused by war and terrorism.

 This page will give you all the details.

 1a.
 What is ShelterBox?

 ShelterBox is an international disaster relief charity and a global Rotary club project.
 The charity was set up in 2000 to provide rapid disaster aid to families all over the world made homeless by disasters.
 The first disaster we responded to was an earthquake in Gujarat, India, in January 2001.
 ShelterBox also is supported by affiliated organizations.

 1b.
 What does ShelterBox do?

 ShelterBox responds instantly to disasters providing shelter, warmth and dignity anywhere in the world.
 A ShelterBox supplies an extended family with a domicile tent and lifesaving equipment to use while they are displaced or homeless.
 The contents are tailored to fit the nature and location of the disaster, with great care taken sourcing every item to ensure it is robust enough to be of lasting value.

 1c.
 What is the link with Rotary?

 In the early days of ShelterBox, the Rotary Club of Helston-Lizard, England, adopted the concept as its millennium project.
 Since then, and with the continued support from Rotarians worldwide, ShelterBox has grown remarkably and now is a Rotary Project Partner.
 This partnership enables both of us to collaborate more closely to bring relief and temporary shelter to survivors of disasters worldwide.
 The project partner agreement builds on both of our strengths in responding to disasters all over the world.

 1d.
 Who funds ShelterBox?